How To Be A Good Investor: Play To Not Lose

 As you learn more, you can start taking more calculated risks.
 Just a few hours studying (and talking to the right people), and you could quite competently start investing in Amanah Saham.
 This should immediately double your returns from Fixed Deposits.

 A few days of further studying and you’ll have unit trust basics covered.
 You could then put in a little money to test; and see how it works.
 Then you can move on to riskier items like the stock market, REITs and ETFs.
+For those who can stomach the higher risks and extreme volatility, they can explore the cryptocurrency and NFT scene, which have been gaining traction in the investment arena in recent years.

 The key is to not invest in something you don’t understand.
 If you really want more returns and risk, go ahead – but please educate yourself first.
 How much risk you take needs to be proportionate to your skill.
 Just be aware – in the market, there are a lot of professionals who are playing against you.